Good mental health is more than just the absence of mental illness. Here are 8 tips for building good mental health.

 4. Identify and use your strengths

 We all have different strengths and weaknesses but finding out what you are really good at and using those talents can increase wellbeing.
 A strengths questionnaire is available at Authentic Happiness.
+(It’s free, but you need to register).
 Using your strengths to help others or contribute to the community creates a sense of meaning and purpose.

 5. Create flow